iadod/iadod.github.io/_posts/2021-08-14-economy-and-labor.md

 there must be incentive and compensation

 demand is there.
-Services will need to be served, products will need to be produced. look around. people are moving, the economy is alive, matter is organized. you can do this organization. we inhibit entropy.
+Services will need to be served, products will need to be produced. look around. people are moving, the economy is alive, matter is organized. <i>we</i> can do this organization. <i>we</i> inhibit entropy.

 collectively we inhibit entropy, this seems to be a function of the human condition. an axiom, if you will.